mobgen/halo-documentation/pages/ios/notifications/ios_notifications_overview.md

 #### Troubleshooting

-* When adding the Frameworks from Firebase, their location will have to be added to the `User Header Search Paths` under the project build settings.
-Probably something like `$(PROJECT_DIR)/Frameworks/Firebase`.
+* Since the Notifications SDK relies on Firebase, the location of those SDKs (downloaded automatically as dependencies) will have to be added to the `Header Search Paths` under the project build settings.
+Probably something like `$(SRCROOT)/Carthage/Build/iOS`.